sam-b-rose/studyloop-ios/README.md

 > iOS App developed and designed by __Sam Rose__ and [Chris Martin](https://github.com/schrismartin)

 ## Our Story
-Alex and I started this app as part of a larger buniess plan geared towards helping students better collaborate in a convient group message like platform but with groups already formed based on your current classes for the semester.
+Alex and I started the StudyLoop app as part of a larger business plan geared towards helping students better collaborate in a convenient group message platform.
+The major difference is groups are automatically formed based on your current classes for the semester.

-We have decided to discontinue our work on StudyLoop but are happy we made it from idea discovery to shipping an app on the App Store as well as aquiring __over 200__ users within a month of release.
-It has been an incredible learning experience in the world of software development and entrepranureship.
+We have decided to discontinue our work on StudyLoop but are happy we made it from idea validation to shipping an app on the App Store.
+We where able to acquire over 200 users within a month of release.
+Creating StudyLoop has been an incredible learning experience in software development and entrepreneurship.
 Many thanks to those at [KEC](http://knoxec.com/) and those involved in the [CodeWorks](http://knoxec.com/what-we-do/programs/codeworks/) program for pushing us to deploying a MVP.

+This is only the iOS portion of StudyLoop.
+Alex created the React web app with a Node server for data processing.
+We utilized Firebase to handle real-time data storage and synchronization.

 ## About
 [www.getstudyloop.com](http://www.getstudyloop.com/)<br/>